elusivecodes/FrostCore/README.md

 **FrostCore** is a free, open-source utility library for *JavaScript*.

-It is a tiny (~2kb gzipped) and modern library, adding various functionality to your JS toolkit for manipulating arrays, functions, objects & more.
+It is a tiny (~2kb gzipped) and modern library, providing various methods for manipulating arrays, functions, objects & more.

 ## Table Of Contents